-Make your request in writing.
+Make your request for a Functional Behavior Assessment in writing.
 You might want to use a sample letters as a reference.
 Planning ahead for a meeting about your child’s behavior needs will help you explain your own ideas about the best way to help your child in addition to listening to the ideas of others.
 Once a request for an evaluation has been made, there is a 30 day timeline to be followed.

 What happens before the BIP?

 The data from the Functional Behavior Assessment (FBA) has given a hypothesis/best-guess of why the behavior is occurring.
 Now, an intervention plan can be developed.